-1. The school the child attended during his or her last permanent residence, or
+- The school the child attended during their last permanent residence, or

-No. Students who qualify as McKinney-Vento eligible only have 2 options for school selection:
+No. Students who qualify as McKinney-Vento eligible only have two options for school selection:

-2. School of Residency - the school assigned to the attendance area where the student is currently living.
+- School of Residency - the school, assigned to the attendance area where the student is currently living.